seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O you beast!
 O faithless coward!
 O dishonest wretch!
 Wilt thou be made a man out of my vice?
-Is’t not a kind of incest, to take life
+Is't not a kind of incest, to take life
-From thine own sister’s shame?
+From thine own sister's shame?
 What should I think?
-Heaven shield my mother play’d my father fair!
+Heaven shield my mother play'd my father fair!
 For such a warped slip of wilderness
-Ne’er issued from his blood.
+Ne'er issued from his blood.
 Take my defiance!
 Die, perish!
 Might but my bending down
 Reprieve thee from thy fate, it should proceed:
-I’ll pray a thousand prayers for thy death,
+I'll pray a thousand prayers for thy death,
 No word to save thee.

 **CLAUDIO**